rickybehrens/NodeJS/README.md

 ```

 ## Usage
-Test 3
+huh

 ## License
-This project is licensed under the MIT license
+This project is licensed under the Apache 2.0 license

 ## Contributing
-Test 4
+maybe

 ## Test
 To run tests, run the following command: